-Looking for the cheapest Golden Visa Programmes in Europe?
+Looking for the cheapest Golden Visa Programmes in Europe in 2020?
 Latvia offers second country nationals the ability to obtain Latvian residency through a number of investment residency programmes, with a far lower investment requirement than the Golden Residency Programmes of Spain, Portugal, Malta and Cyprus.
 Find out more about the Latvian golden residency programme, or contact us for a free consultation to discover your options to obtain a European Golden Visa from South Africa.

 Established in 2010, the Latvian residency by investment programme has been massively popular among foreign investors and entrepreneurs seeking to establish a footprint in Schengen Europe.
 Over 15,000 Golden Visas has been granted since the programme’s inception.

 Latvian residency gives investors the ability to travel across the European Union visa-free.
 Your spouse and children up to the age of 18 years old can also become eligible for residency under the programme, as long as they are unmarried and that you can provide proof that they are living with you.